-Table 2-7 summarizes the full list of recommended noise abatement measures.
+Table 2-6 summarizes the full list of recommended noise abatement measures.

-TABLE 2-7 SUMMARY OF NCP-RECOMMENDED NOISE ABATEMENT MEASURES Noise Abatement Measure Description of Benefits NA-1 : Continue Voluntary User Program for Runway 10R-28L Would not reduce noncompatible land use within the DNL 65 contour.
-Continuation of the Voluntary User Program for Runway 10R-28L would continue to reduce overflights of densely populated areas located west of Runway 10R and reduce annoyance during nighttime hours.
-NA-2 : Continue the "Engine Run Up Restriction" Policy Would not reduce noncompatible land use within the DNL 65 contour.
-Potential abatement of noise by continuing the "Engine Run Up Restriction" Policy.
-NA-3 : Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO- Equivalent Procedures During West- Flow Conditions Would not reduce noncompatible land use within the DNL 65 contour.
+Table 2 6 SUMMARY OF NCP RECOMMENDED NOISE ABATEMENT MEASURES Noise Abatement Measure Description of Benefits NA-1 : Continue Voluntary User Program for Runway 10R-28L Continuation of the Voluntary User Program for Runway 10R-28L would continue to reduce overflights of densely populated areas located west of Runway 10R and reduce noise exposure during nighttime hours over this area.
+This measure would reduce total noncompatible land uses within the DNL 65 contour by six units; it would also reduce compatible residential uses within the DNL 65 by 404 units.
+NA-2: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO- Equivalent Procedures During West- Flow Conditions Would not reduce noncompatible land use within the DNL 65 contour.
 Potential reduction of aircraft overflight-related noise annoyance in residential areas located immediately northwest of FLL.
-NA-4 : Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO- Equivalent Procedures During East- Flow Conditions Would not reduce noncompatible land use within the DNL 65 contour.
+NA-3: Reduce Early Aircraft Departure Turns from FLL through Implementation of ELSO or ELSO- Equivalent Procedures During East- Flow Conditions Would not reduce noncompatible land use within the DNL 65 contour.
 Potential reduction of aircraft overflight-related noise annoyance in residential areas located immediately northeast of FLL.
-NA-5 : Modify Aircraft Arrival Profiles to the West of FLL to Keep Aircraft Higher Would not reduce noncompatible land use within the DNL 65 contour.
+NA-4 : Modify Aircraft Arrival Profiles to the West of FLL to Keep Aircraft Higher Would not reduce noncompatible land use within the DNL 65 contour.
 Potential reduction of annoyance caused by aircraft overflights of residential areas located west of the Airport.

-CHAPTER 3 Noise Compatibility Program - Land Use Management Measures
+Noise Compatibility Program - Land Use Management Measures

 The FAA has developed land use guidelines that relate the compatibility of aircraft activity to certain land uses surrounding an airport.
 Land use management measures address areas which, according to federal guidelines, are impacted by aircraft-related noise and where the noise cannot be eliminated through the implementation of noise abatement measures as described in Chapter 2.
 Jurisdictions may also choose to implement additional land use measures for areas that receive less noise exposure than the thresholds identified in federal guidelines should they decide it is in the best interest of their residents.
-Pursuant to the requirements of 14 CFR Part 150, this chapter evaluates measures to help encourage land uses that are compatible with aircraft noise exposure.
+Pursuant to the requirements of 14 CFR Part 150,30 this chapter evaluates measures to help encourage land uses that are compatible with aircraft noise exposure.